urbantrout/docs/en/installation.md

 ## 5. Run the installer!

 You can test whether you set everything up correctly by pointing your web browser to `http://HOSTNAME/index.php?p=admin` (substituting `HOSTNAME` with your new web server’s host name).

+> Tip: Want to install Craft from the command line?
+[Check out the Craft setup command](#setup-from-the-command-line).

 If successful, you will get the Craft installation wizard.
 The wizard will take you through a couple setup screens, and then perform the installation of Craft.